mlverse/torch/content/technical/network/index.markdown

   Code a neural network from scratch.
 ---

 Our first version of the network will make use of "just" one `torch` feature: tensors.
 In fact, "just" doesn't quite fit as a qualifier, as tensors really are all we need!
 However, you'll soon see how much easier it gets through functionality built on top: automatic differentiation, optimizers, and neural network modules.
-For now though, just take this as a holistic example, as well as a motivation to learn more about tensors in the upcoming section!
+For now though, just take this as a holistic example, as well as a motivation to learn more about tensors in the upcoming section.

 To see tensors in action, we don't even have to wait until we code the network.
-Definitely, we need some data for it to work on, and that already we can simulate with `torch`.
+Definitely, we need something for it to work on, and that data already we can simulate with `torch`.

 # Generate random data

-We use `torch_randn()` to simulate standard normally-distributed data, of a desired shape.
+We use `torch_randn()` to simulate standard-normally-distributed data, of a desired shape.
 For example:

 ```r